 AF Maker - Get your creative thinking cap on and help make progress on a current, relevant Air Force problem.
 Innovate to find solution(s).
 Investigate applications for additive manufacturing of rapid prototypes and potentially deployable solutions for various AF customer challenges.
 Additionally, if you have access to a 3D printer or design software, this elective is intended to connect with the growing community if AF makers under the mentorship of AFWERX SPARK Cell Lead, as well as a 3D printing nerd straddling the guard & civilian communities.
 Don't know how to design and/or 3D print?
 We'll do our best to connect you to resources to take your ideas to print!

-Next-Generation Intelligence, Surveillance, and Reconnaissance Dominance - In coordination with the ISR Chair at the LeMay Center for Doctrine, and the Air War College/Air Command and Staff College ISR Research Task Force, students will apply experience and critical thinking skills to research specific problems submitted by senior leaders and subject matter experts across the USAF ISR enterprise.
+ISR Considerations for US National Security - In coordination with the ISR Chair at the LeMay Center for Doctrine, and the Air War College/Air Command and Staff College ISR Research Task Force, students will apply experience and critical thinking skills to research specific problems submitted by senior leaders and subject matter experts across the USAF ISR enterprise.
 Advisors will be made available to guide student efforts.
 For this iteration of the program, students will submit findings focused on China or Russia as a strategic competitor.
 If there are other topics of interest that students desire to focus on, these will be approved by the Next Gen ISR facilitators.
 Efforts will be scoped to a specific operational-level problem and the resulting strategic implications (for example, China's aggressive posturing for a takeover of Taiwan or a Russian incursion of a Baltic nation).
 Potential topics centered on an operational crisis will include:

 Students can find the AUAR application on Canvas.
 After logging into Canvas, click on AUAR, scroll to the bottom of the page and click SUBMIT HERE.

 Applications include a short 2-part prompt.
 Part A asks why you are interested in being an AU Researcher and any special skills/knowledge you possess that makes you uniquely qualified for the program(s) you are interested in, in 250 words or less.
 Part B requires you answer a specific question related to the program(s) you are interested in/each in 250 words or less.

 Thank you for your interest!